stefsmeets/topas_tools/readme.md

     topasdiff structure.cif --diff fobs.hkl

-or use the GUI, accessible available via topasdiff.bat (Windows).
+or use the GUI, accessible available via `topasdiff.bat` (Windows).
 The program will ask for the scale factor provided by TOPAS, and generates an input file for the program superflip (http://superflip.fzu.cz/).
-Superflip is then used to perform the fourier transform, and generates an XPLOR file that can be visualized using Chimera or VESTA.
+Superflip is then used to perform the fourier transform, and generates an `.XPLOR` file that can be visualized using Chimera or VESTA.

 Note: There is a bug in Topas where the cif files it outputs cannot be read using CCTBX, because they lack the data header.
-A work-around is to open C:/topas5/topas.inc and modify all instances of:
+A work-around is to open `C:/topas5/topas.inc` and modify all instances of:

     Out_String("\ndata_")